frontendpatterns/frontendpatterns.dev/src/content/patterns/component-lifecycle.md

 ## Solution

 Manage setup, updates, and cleanup phases of component existence.
-For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.
+For example, keep a `UserCard` component focused on presentation while a data fetching layer fetches and normalizes its data.